Table of Contents:

 A website is a vital tool for any business, so businesses should be aware of how website spoofing works, as well as how to prevent it from happening to your brand.
 In this article, you’ll learn:

 Perhaps you’ve landed on a brand’s website before and felt something was off about it.
 The grammar was bad, and the quality of the website didn’t match the prestige associated with the brand.
-The chances are you had landed on a spoofed website.
+The chances are you have landed on a spoofed website.

 Website spoofing occurs when a scammer copies a brand’s intellectual property (IP), such as their logos, content, product lists, and domain name, for example.
 They weave these into a website so that it looks like the official website of a brand.
 The aim is to trick the user into believing they are on a legitimate website so that the user spends money or shares their details, such as usernames and passwords.
 Scammers may also be out to infect your computer with malware.